IBM-Design/design-website/.github/ISSUE_TEMPLATE/bug-report.md

 > Describe in detail the issue you're having.

-> Is this issue related to a specific component?

 > What did you expect to happen?
 What happened instead?
 What would you like to see changed?

 > What browser are you working in?

-> What version of the Carbon Design System are you using?

-> What offering/product do you work on?
-Any pressing ship or release dates we should be aware of?

 ## Steps to reproduce the issue